 You might find the St. John’s Wort plant growing anywhere soil has been disturbed.
 This includes open woods, grasslands, in dry sunny places, along roadways, in the cracks of sidewalks, alongside pastures, or even in your garden.
 I know Stephanie has some growing in her garden because I harvested some to infuse in oil on her windowsill during my last visit.

 You can identify St. John’s Wort by holding the leaf up to the light to look for the small glands that look like holes.
-There are 10 times more glands in the flower than the leaf or stem which is why the flower is so often used in herbalism.
+The flower has ten times more glands than the leaf or stem, which is why it is so often used in herbalism.

 Harvesting St John’s Wort

-Its prevalence means that planting it in your garden is not necessary; you can very likely find plants growing wild that have plenty of flowers to share.
+Its prevalence means that planting it in your garden is unnecessary; you can very likely find wild plants with plenty of flowers to share.

 I have harvested from late June into late August.